-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th August to 24th September 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded.
-The exceedances are mainly due to the natural variation. - 5.1.3 The tentative coral monitoring is scheduled in October 2009 during wet season.
-The upcoming soil sampling is scheduled in November 2009.
-The bi-monthly landscape and visual monitoring will be completed in November 2009. - 5.1.4 No environmental complaint / summon was received during the reporting month.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th September to 24th October 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded.
+The exceedances are mainly due to the natural variation. - 5.1.3 The coral monitoring is scheduled in November 2009.
+The upcoming soil sampling is scheduled in November 2009 (next reporting month) while the bi-monthly landscape and visual monitoring will be completed in November 2009. - 5.1.4 No environmental complaint / summon was received during the reporting month.